 << Previous wine Next wine >>

-There has been a strong winemaking history in southern Cataluna since the Romans and later the monks, but more recently, there has been a slew of great wine coming out of southern Cataluna starting in the 1980s, when a handful of producers transformed their practices with modern techniques and equipment.
-Since this change there has been some serious competition between the famous DOCa Priorat and neighboring DO Montsant, but both regions are home to some of Spain’s oldest vines of native Garnacha and wines of exceptional purity.
+Southern Cataluna has been a hotspot for winemaking since the 12th century, when local monks were carving terraced vineyards to plant vines.
+A bit lost to the sands of time, this region was only reestablished for winemaking since the late 1980s, and ever since there has been some serious competition between the famous DOCa Priorat and neighboring DO Montsant, Both regions are home to some of Spain’s oldest vines of its native Garnacha, and the entire region is celebrated for wines of exceptional purity.
 Pinyolet Garnacha comes from an historic family estate famous for farming vineyards and olive groves on stony terraces for over a century.
-A pinyolet is a pebble that results from the erosion of limestone boulders only found in the upper hills of Montsant, a region named for its “holy mountains.”
+A “pinyolet” is a pebble that results from the erosion of limestone boulders only found in the upper hills of Montsant, a region named for its “holy mountains.”
 These pebbles communicate an element of minerality and brightness that is unique to the best wines of this terroir.
 Montsant's cool climate and high elevation allow Garnacha to retain more acidity over a longer ripening cycle, making wines that are uplifting, floral, full of tension, and more elegant.
-In the words of great Neal Martin: “If Priorat is Pauillac then Montsant is Margaux”.
+In the words of the great Neal Martin: “If Priorat is Pauillac then Montsant is Margaux”.
 Find out for yourself!

 WHAT MAKES THIS WINE UNIQUE?

 Sustainably grown, old vines tended in the sought-after pinyolet soil from the top subzone of Montsant, known as Masroig.
 This is a Mediterranean Garnacha expression that is floral and herbaceous, uplifted, elegant, full of tension and minerality and never overripe.
 The cooler, drier climate of Montsant produces Garnacha capable of aging for decades.